We no longer support this web browser. Upgrade your browser for a better experience.

 1

-• Dedicated and aligned scaled Manufacturer partner relationships
+• Scaled Manufacturer partner relationships

-• Synergy delivery
+• Synergy delivery including marketing and IT

-• Driving market share gains
+• Driving market share gains: 5% UK retail share

 • Capacity for further acquisitions and consolidation